 So you won an architecture award!
 What’s next?

-The Institute’s National Awards were presented last week and 44 projects were recognised: 25 won national awards and 19 took home commendations.
+When the Institute presented it’s annual National Awards in November 2020, 44 projects were recognised: 25 won national awards and 19 took home commendations.

-The Design Files announced its awards on the same night, and there are two more ceremonies this week, including the ArchiTeam awards (later today, Wed 11 Nov) and Sustainability Awards (tomorrow, Thurs 12 Nov).
+The Design Files announced its awards on the same night, and there weretwo more ceremonies in the same week, including the ArchiTeam awards (on Wed 11 Nov) and Sustainability Awards (on Thurs 12 Nov).

 Whether you win an award or not, how can you convert your entry into marketing gold?